gmaples/lago/README.md

 A typical journey involves an individual contributor in a company who tests a new tool, puts their corporate credit card in, and starts spreading the use of the tool within the organization.
 At that point, the VP or head of department might want to upgrade to a custom plan tailored to the needs of the whole organization.
 As a result, billing needs to be flexible, automated, and transparent enough to embrace this hybrid go-to-market motion as well.

-### 3- The “rent seeker” pricing of current billing solutions needs to stop
+### 3- The "rent seeker" pricing of current billing solutions needs to stop
 Why do payment companies take a cut on revenues?
 Because the higher the amount, the higher the risk for them (e.g. fraud, disputes, etc.).

 Why did billing companies adopt the same pricing structure?
-We’re not able to provide an answer that makes sense.
-It’s been said on the internet that they did this because they could (read more [here](https://news.ycombinator.com/item?id=16766846)).
+We're not able to provide an answer that makes sense.
+It's been said on the internet that they did this because they could (read more [here](https://news.ycombinator.com/item?id=16766846)).

 ### One last thing…
-Lago is agnostic and we aim at being as transparent as possible, so we won’t nudge or lock you into using a specific tool in exchange for using our billing API ([learn more](https://www.gmass.co/blog/negotiating-stripe-fees/)).
+Lago is agnostic and we aim at being as transparent as possible, so we won't nudge or lock you into using a specific tool in exchange for using our billing API ([learn more](https://www.gmass.co/blog/negotiating-stripe-fees/)).